Josline90/-Machine-Learning-Prediction-Models-for-predicting-functional-outcomes-and-death/README.md

 NB:- Age and NIHSS (0-42) were used as continuous features while others as binary (0/1).
-After one-hot encoding \_1 denote the 'Yes' category and \_-9 denote the separate category for missing values.
+After one-hot encoding, \_1 denote the 'Yes' category and \_-9 denote the separate category for missing values.

 ### Contacts
-I will appreciate to have a collaboration for external validation of these models.
+We will appreciate to have a collaboration for external validation of these models.
 If interested please contact josline.otieno@umu.se.